CostaBru/BBSort/README.md

 C++20 implementation of BB sort was compared to QSort rand algorithm taken from the rosettacode code base.
 Unfortunately, a new algorithm didn't over perform classic comparison one.
 The main reason is the cost of buckets memory allocation.

-It shows 10 times slower performance on a large dataset (100m numbers).
+It shows 10x slower performance on a large dataset (100m numbers).
+Likely, my implementation was not optimized enough, so it has a good potential for execution boosting.

+To improve performance, we can consider following ideas:
+- re-using container of buckets
+- more efficient bucket index calculation
+- hardware log 2 calculation
+- rewriting recursive sorting procedure

 # Advantages